hivejs/docs/client-side.md

 # The client-side of hive.js

+## page.js context

+### /documents/:id
+#### ctx.access_token
+the access token used to authenticate api requests and the shoe stream.
+Set by hive-ui-editor.
+#### ctx.client
+An instance of hive-client-rest-api.
+Set by hive-ui-editor.
+#### ctx.stream
+An instance of the shoe stream created by hive-client-shoe.
+Set by hive-ui-editor.
+#### ctx.models
+an object containing the Backbone models as provided by hive-ui-models.
+Set by hive-ui-editor.
+#### ctx.user
+An instance of ctx.models.user, a Backbone.Model representing the current user.
+Set by hive-ui-editor.
+#### ctx.document
+An instance of ctx.models.document, a Backbone.Model representing the current document.
+Set by hive-ui-editor.
+#### ctx.broadcast
+An instance of MuxDmx.
+Use `ctx.broadcast.createDuplexStream(id:Buffer)` to access your channel (you need to register your channel on he server with the broadcast provider).
+Set by hive-ui-editor.
+#### ctx.editableDocument
+An instance of gulf.EditableDocument.
+See the gulf documentation for API and events.
+Depending on the editor there may be additional interfaces available, check the editor documentation.
+Set by hive-ui-editor.

 ## Client-side providers
 A component can register files to be loaded by the client-side loader with the `assets` provider.
 (Don't worry, hive-assets is a noop on the client-side, so simple components will work there, too.)
 Those files need to export a setup function and may consume and/or provide providers, like server-side components.